+In this series I want to share my experiences of using Windows on a private device again.
 If you want to use Linux applications on Windows you have multiple options.
-Using the Windows version of the application if it’s available, cross-compile the app, use a VM or Docker, or use the Windows Subsystem for Linux with a X Server.
+Using the Windows version of the application if it's available, cross-compile the app, use a VM or Docker, or use the Windows Subsystem for Linux with a X Server.
 A small and lightweight WSL distro is Alpine, which is also quite popular in the Docker world.
-It’s based on musl, uses busybox and just contains the most important things to be functional.

 I just updated my laptop (a Lenovo ThinkPad S1 Yoga) from Ubuntu 19.04 to the new Ubuntu 19.10 (beta).
 The last time I did a fresh install was one year ago, when I installed Ubuntu 18.10.
 The whole upgrade process went through within less than 30 minutes, to which I also count re-enabling disabled PPAs (they get disabled to prevent the system from breaking), removing old and obsolete packages and disabling snapd, which got automatically installed, because the native Chromium package in Ubuntu got replaced with the Chromium snap app.